Tommrodrigues/Blog/README.md

 ## Usage

-Download and prepare the site with:
+Download and prepare the site:

 ```
 gatsby new Blog https://github.com/Tommrodrigues/Blog